 - Certified to use the Prepare-Enrich premarital curriculum

-I earned a Master’s and a Specialist degree in Couples and Family Therapy from the University of Florida.
+I earned a Master’s and a Specialist’s degree in Couples and Family Therapy from the University of Florida.
 There, I helped couples, families, parents, and children improve their relationships and well-being.
-I also worked as a couples and family therapist in Tampa, Florida, before moving to Colorado.
-I am a Colorado Registered Psychotherapist, and would love to work with you!
+I also worked as a couples and family therapist in Tampa, Florida, before moving to Colorado in 2018.
+I would love to work with you!